 When I talk about spirituality, it can make some of my readers do a double-take.

-But I am not coming at this area of life from a religious or ethereal point of view.
+But I am not coming to this area of life from a religious or ethereal point of view.
 When I talk about your spiritual area of life, I simply mean your fulfilment and happiness.

 My best tip here is to make sure you are creating pockets of time for yourself to create a check-in with yourself.
 Do you need to take ten minutes to just breathe and refocus on the positive?